7 Most Translated Books in the World

 – Estimated number of languages: 77

 Pippi Långstrump is a children’s book series (including 3 books) by Swedish author Astrid Lindgren.
 The books tell the adventures of Pippi Långstrump, a nine-year-old pigtailed red-haired girl who moves into Villa Villekulla after her mother died after her birth and her father – who is a sea captain – has gone missing at sea.
 Compassionate, clever, playful, and warm-hearted, the stories of Pippi quickly grasped the attention of millions of children in the world.
-Since its first publishing in 1945, Pippi Långstrump has been translated into at least 77 languages and sold over 65 million copies.
-Plus, the books have been adapted into numerous TV series and animation.
+Ever since its first publishing in 1945, Pippi Långstrump has been translated into at least 77 languages and sold over 65 million copies.
+In addition, the books have been adapted into numerous TV series and animation.

 Number 6 – Harry Potter